 The MS Trust has funded two research trials at Salisbury District Hospital.
 The first investigated the effect of FES on walking and quality of life.
-This found that FES is effective in improving walking, particularly in enabling greater distance to be achieved.
+This found that FES is effective in improving walking, particularly in enabling greater distances to be achieved.
 However, exercise alone also made a significant difference to walking and it was concluded that the combination of these treatments may prove to be a more effective means of improving mobility.

 A second study involved 64 people with secondary progressive MS assigned to either a group using FES or a group who received physiotherapy exercises.
 The FES group showed better results on the Canadian Occupational Performance Measure, a scale that measures how well people perform activities of daily living.
 During the 18 week study, the FES group also experienced fewer falls than the exercise group.

 Subsequent research into FES in MS has helped refine and improve the systems available, and explore new uses for the devices.
 There has been a preliminary study investigating the feasibility of using of FES in conjunction with robot support to improve hand and arm function in people with MS. The study only involved five women with MS, but showed that the system could be safe and effective to use, and further larger studies would be needed to investigate the potential benefits.